IntersectMBO/plutus/doc/marlowe/tutorials/playground-overview.rst

 .. image:: images/landing-page.png
    :alt: The landing page for the Playground

-The title bar has a links to this tutorial at the right-hand side, and the footer has some general links.
+The title bar has a link to this tutorial at the right-hand side, and the footer has some general links.

 The page offers three options